qwshen/spark-etl-framework/README.md

-The Spark-etl-framework is a pipeline based data transformation framework using Spark-SQL.
-For one process to transform & move data from end to end, a pipeline needs to be defined, and as a start of a pipeline, one or more readers required to load data from the source(s), then the data gets transformed in the middle by using Spark-SQL (extensible with custom components), finally at the end (not necessarily) of the pipeline, writer(s) write(s) out the result to target storage.
+The Spark-etl-framework is a pipeline-based data transformation framework using Spark-SQL.
+For one process to transform and move data from end to end, a pipeline needs to be defined.
+At the start of a pipeline, one or more readers is required to load data from the source(s).
+The data gets transformed in the middle using Spark-SQL (extensible with custom components).
+Finally, usually at the end of the pipeline, the writer(s) write out the result to the target storage.

 ![pipeline flow](docs/images/pipeline.png?raw=true "Pipeline Data Flow")

-A pipeline consists of multiple jobs, and each job contains multiple actions (each is represented by an Actor).
-Each job can run under the same or separate Spark
-(sub) Session, and dataframes (as views) can be shared across jobs.
-Each action (except configuration update) requires one or more input views and produces at most one output view.
+A pipeline consists of multiple jobs, and each job contains multiple actions (each represented by an Actor).
+Each job can run under the same or separate Spark Sessions or Sub-Sessions, and dataframes (as views) can be shared across jobs.
+Each action (except for configuration updates) requires one or more input views and produces at most one output view.

-To build the project
+To build the project, run
 ```
   mvn clean install -DskipTests
 ```